malcolmhutchinson/archaeography/static/manuals/tech/site_record.md

     descriptions of the place, the archaeological evidence and condition of the place.

--   _files_ associated with the record, like photographs, PDF documents and other electronic files.
+-   _files_ associated with the record, like photographs, scanned pages, PDF documents and other electronic files.

 -   _administrative_ fields logging change activity and recording the identities of people making changes to the record.